Research finds those unhappy with their weight have become ‘doctor-phobic’

 At Slimming World we know that a weight-related conversation between a health professional and a patient, when handled with the right levels of support, care and compassion, can often lead to life-changing results so we’d encourage anyone who is worried to seek help.

-The majority of people who say they are unhappy with their weight experience an anxiety-fueled physical reaction ahead of visiting their doctor, with one in four experiencing sweating (25%), and others suffering shaking (11%), nausea (13%) and hot or cold flushes (13%).
+Many people who say they are unhappy with their weight experience an anxiety-fueled physical reaction ahead of visiting their doctor, with one in four experiencing sweating (25%), and others suffering shaking (11%), nausea (13%) and hot or cold flushes (13%).
 Their reasons for dodging the doctor included fearing what they could be told (34%) and fearing they could be criticised about their weight (30%).

-Losing weight, not only can improve someone’s heart age, lowering their risk of heart attack or stroke, it can also make a big difference to this desire to ‘doctor dodge’.
+Losing weight, can not only improve someone’s heart age, lowering their risk of heart attack or stroke, it can also make a big difference to this desire to ‘doctor dodge’.
 A corresponding survey of slimmers*** found that 75% feel no nerves ahead of visiting the doctor since losing weight, 66% reported now feeling proud to visit their doctor and 65% now find health checks stress-free.

 The survey of 2,400 Slimming World members found that just (13%) of people who have successfully lost weight feel nervous ahead of getting their health checked by the doctor.
 Some 59% have made an extra effort to get their blood pressure checked since losing weight and 87% agree that their Slimming World group has supported them to make healthy lifestyle changes.